 General Cleaning and Maintenance Instructions

-In an outdoor environment, periodic cleaning will help keep your deck looking new.
+In an outdoor environment, periodic cleaning will help keep your composite deck looking new.
 As with any flooring surface, periodic cleaning is required.

 The following are suggested cleaners for periodic maintenance:

 Below are suggested recommendations for specific cleaning issues:

 Dirt and debris

 Keep your deck clean by sweeping to remove dirt and debris.
 Using a leaf blower can be a very helpful quick clean once a week.
 If necessary, mild soap and warm water can be used with a scrub brush to gently remove stubborn spots.

 As with all products containing wood, tannin stains can occur.
 MoistureShield products should be allowed to weather naturally for about 12 weeks before these stains are addressed.
 Using a deck brightener containing oxalic acid like Olympic® Deck Brightener or Cabot Problem Solver® Wood Brightener should remove these spots.

 Household degreasing agents, such as Dawn dishwashing detergent, should be used to remove the oil and grease stain as soon as the stain is noticed.
 Be sure to thoroughly rinse the detergent off the deck with hot water.
 If the stain sit for more than a few hours the most effective method of removing it is with an oil stain remover such as OSR or Pour-N-Restore.